SynapseOrg/neuron-releases/README.md

 ### A few things:

 1. We're still operating on the Ropsten testnet on the Ethereum network until this is out of Alpha.
 You can help us bring it out of beta by joining up here: https://synapse.ai/developers -- We're also kicking around the idea of opening a separate channel for developers to communicate.
+Submit issues on this repo or email support [at] synapse [dot] ai

 2. The wallet data is currently stored in `~/Library/Application\ Support/neuron-wallet` for mac OS.